 The Linfield College-Good Samaritan School of Nursing admits students on a transfer basis only.

 A minimum of 11 semester credits (16 quarter credits) in the lab sciences (biology/chemistry, anatomy & physiology, microbiology) and all other prerequisite courses must be complete (not in progress) at the time of application for admission consideration.
-Anatomy, physiology, microbiology, nutrition and computer applications must be completed within the 7 years of the application due date.
+Anatomy, physiology, microbiology, and nutrition must be completed within the 7 years of the application due date.

 Prerequisite courses for all nursing students:

 Students must have 62 semester credits (93 quarter credits) of transferable coursework complete prior to beginning the program.
 Prerequisite courses may be completed at any regionally accredited community college or university.

 Students seeking their first bachelor’s degree must also complete general education requirements prior to graduation.
 These may be completed during the nursing program, but it is recommended that the majority of these courses be completed prior to enrollment.
 The prerequisite courses above will satisfy many of the general education requirements, but five areas—Creative Studies (CS), Ultimate Questions (UQ), Vital Past (VP), U.S. Pluralisms (US) and Global Pluralisms (GP)—generally require an additional 3 semester credit or 4 quarter credit course.